kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/03-style-react-components/01-scss-and-meteor.md

 `$ meteor add fourseven:scss@=3.10.1 --release 1.4.2.1`

+### Best Practices
-**Best Practice** Inside `.meteor` you'll see `packages` and `versions` where you'll see all the current packages listed and their versions.
-You are not supposed to manipulate these files but use `meteor add` and `meteor remove` to add and remove packages
+* Inside `.meteor` you'll see `packages` and `versions` where you'll see all the current packages listed and their versions
+* You are not supposed to manipulate these files but use `meteor add` and `meteor remove` to add and remove packages
+* Sometimes to speed things up I add and remove packages from `.meteor/packages`

 ### Test Sass install
 Rename `client/main.css` to `client/main.scss` and add this Sass: